Jennifer "Ferby" Cremer

 The Human:

-I am a PhD student in Computer Science - Graphics and Visualization at the University of Florida.
+I am a PhD candidate in Computer Science - Graphics and Visualization at the University of Florida.
 I work in SurfLab under the supervision of Dr.Jorg Peters.
-My current work focuses on human perception of complex 3D data sets (specifically medical imagery) in virtual reality, to both enhance spatial reasoning about the given structures and provide fast yet accurate representations without specialized software training.
+My work focuses on human perception of complex 3D data (specifically medical imagery) in virtual reality, to both enhance spatial reasoning about the given structures and provide fast yet accurate representations without specialized software training.

-I also have the lovely pleasure of being a part of the Academy Software Foundation's (ASWF) D&I Working Group, particularly the Summer Learning Program.
+I have also been a part of the Academy Software Foundation's (ASWF) D&I Working Group since 2020; particularly involved with the Summer Learning Program.

 I spent the first few years of graduate school experimenting with teaching.
 I had the opportunity to teach undergraduate electives -- Design Patterns for Object-oriented Programming, Performant Programming in Python -- and work under the direction of Dr. Jeremiah Blanchard as the Lead TA for Operating Systems.